Probing the three-body force in hadronic systems with specific charge parity: Introduction

 According to the analysis based on chiral EFT~\cite{vanKolck:1994yi}, the contribution of 3N interactions relative to that of NN interactions is estimated to be about $5\%$, which is consistent with their respective contributions to the binding energies of light nuclei~\cite{Hammer:2012id}.
 This makes it challenging to isolate and study 3N interactions using physical observables.
-The long-standing ``$A_y$ puzzle"~\cite{Shimizu:1995zz,Gloeckle:1995jg}, a large discrepancy between experimental measurements and theoretical predictions of a particular physical observable in elastic nucleon-deuteron scattering, is sensitive to the value of $c_D$ in the 3N interactions~\cite{LENPIC:2018ewt}.
+The long-standing ``$A_y$ puzzle"~\cite{Shimizu:1995zz,Gloeckle:1995jg}, a large discrepancy between experimental measurements and theoretical predictions of a particular physical observable in elastic nucleon-deuteron scattering, is sensitive to the value of $c_D$ in the 3N interactions~\cite{LENPIC:2018ewt}. $c_D$ is a low-energy constant appearing in the chiral EFT description of the three-nucleon force at N$^2$LO, which is determined from observables in three-nucleon systems~\cite{LENPIC:2018ewt}.
 Moreover, the $P$-wave phase shifts in neutron–$\alpha$ scattering are also sensitive to 3N interactions~\cite{Lynn:2015jua}.
 Recently, Yang et al. suggested that the $D$-wave phase shifts in neutron–$\alpha$ scattering provide a favorable probe of the long-range behavior of 3N interactions~\cite{Yang:2025mhg}.
-Additionally, including 3N interactions leads to significant improvements in the description of nuclear properties such as spectra~\cite{Soma:2019bso} and charge radii~\cite{Hoppe:2019uyw}.
+Additionally, including 3N interactions significantly improves the description of nuclear properties, such as spectra~\cite{Soma:2019bso} and charge radii~\cite{Hoppe:2019uyw}.
 Nevertheless, 3N interactions remain less well understood than two-body NN interactions.
 For example, it has recently been shown that the saturation of nuclear matter can be reasonably described without explicitly including 3N interactions in the Dirac-Brueckner-Hartree-Fock approach with leading order and next-to-leading order covariant chiral nuclear forces~\cite{Zou:2023quo,Zou:2025dao}.
 In this Letter, we propose investigating three-body forces by replacing three nucleons with three hadrons of specific charge parities.